Click here to order a Tri-Mode PCB (if in mode 3/4 your controller types like a keybaord, you do NOT have a Tri-mode

 DualStick Mode makes the second player joystick of a dual X-Arcade™ act like the right analog thumbstick on a gamepad.
 But it also makes the buttons on the player 2 side mirror those of the player 1 side, so the buttons on both sides can be used for single-player game play.
 As you may have gathered, this means that DualStick mode is for single-person game play, and requires a 2-player X-Arcade™ controller, it will have no effect on an X-Arcade Solo™ for example.

-DualStick mode is toggled on and off by pressing the Player 1 Back button and button 6 (RT) simultaneously, and while in DualStick mode you can still change Joystick 1 between D-PAD and analog thumbstick mode.
+DualStick mode is toggled on and off by pressing the PM button and button 6 (RB) simultaneously, and while in DualStick mode you can still change Joystick 1 between D-PAD and analog thumbstick mode.

 For testing Mode 1 (keyboard mode) and Mode 2 (Keyboard Programming mode) you can use the X-Arcade Test Program.

 To test your controller is working as an Xinput controller, download and run Xinput Test.

 For DirectInput or Xinput you can test using either A) this web-based HTML5 Gamepad Tester, or B) press the Windows key on your keyboard (or click on the Start button) and search for "joystick" and open "Set up USB game controllers" (or similar depending on Windows version), then click Properties to test.